Watchdog group alleges Ocean City lobbyist has do-nothing job

 According to previous reports, the firm was set to work closely with ACT Engineering, hired to serve as the city’s dredging consultant and help formulate a long-term plan to keep the back bays clear of silt.

+Breeden called for the city to cancel the Tonio Burgos contract, stating it does not benefit the city.

+There was no response from the city administration or members of council at the meeting.

-“The limited records referenced by the commenter in no way reflect the track record of success delivered by this firm,” Ocean City spokesman Doug Bergen responded by email to a request for comment.
+“The limited records referenced by the commenter in no way reflect the track record of success delivered by this firm,” Ocean City spokesman Doug Bergen said.

-ATLANTIC CITY — A widespread electrical outage that hit the city early Sunday morning left s…

-He said the invoices to the city simply say “for services rendered” with no description of the work undertaken or the accomplishments achieved.
-In his comments, Breeden described the firm as “the lucky lobbyist.”
+Breeden said the invoices to the city simply say “for services rendered” with no description of the work undertaken or the accomplishments achieved.
+In his comments, he described the firm as “the lucky lobbyist.”

-According to Breeden, his search of records found that the firm arranged 10 meetings with state officials in 2016 and 2017, including meetings with the state Department of Environmental Protection, the state Department of Transportation and with then-state Sen. Jeff Van Drew.
+Breeden's search of records found Tonio Burgos arranged 10 meetings with state officials in 2016 and 2017, including meetings with the state Department of Environmental Protection, the state Department of Transportation and then-state Sen. Jeff Van Drew.

 “Based on the information that I have, there have been no lobbying efforts by the lucky lobbyist since the third quarter of 2017,” Breeden said.
 The firm did set up a meeting with the DEP in July of this year, he added.
 “Let’s not kid ourselves.
 There have been no meetings, and no lobbying efforts for two years.
 There is no paperwork, not one shred of documents, indicating their work after five OPRA requests.”